Even though Black Friday and Cyber Monday are over, these deals are still worth shopping

 Which deals are best now that Black Friday and Cyber Monday are over?

-Despite high inflation, consumers took advantage of Black Friday deals like never before.
-Shoppers spent over $9 billion, which is a new record for the retail holiday.
-Many took advantage of “buy now, pay later” programs to help spread out spending over time to ease budget strain when making purchases.
+After the last five days of shopping euphoria, you may feel a little down.
+The biggest sales days of the year are done and you still have things to buy.
+But just because Black Friday and Cyber Monday are over, it doesn’t mean the deals have stopped.
+In fact, retailers aren’t ready to let go.

-If you somehow missed Black Friday and Cyber Monday, or you just thought of something else you need to buy, all is not lost.
-With retailers stockpiling inventory, a number of popular products are still on sale.
-Some of this year’s most-sought-after gifts, such as the Bose QuietComfort 45 Wireless Noise-Canceling Headphones, the Samsung Galaxy Buds Pro Earbuds and the Google Nest Security Cam, are still marked down.
+In fact, a number of popular products are still on sale.
+Some of this year’s most-sought-after gifts, for instance the Bose QuietComfort 45 Wireless Noise-Canceling Headphones, the Samsung Galaxy Buds Pro Earbuds and the Google Nest Security Cam are still marked down.
 To find the best post-sales deals, we’ve compiled a huge list and organized it according to retailers.
 You’ll find you can still get great deals on select products from Amazon, Best Buy, Kohl’s, Sephora and Wayfair.

 Black and Decker, Bose and other trending deals